Audi A6 Avant Review 2024

 Overall verdict on the Audi A6 Avant

-"This generation of the Audi A6 Avant arrived in 2018, but it's worth remembering that Audi have been making big, comfortable and spacious premium estate cars for decades.
+"This generation of the Audi A6 Avant arrived in 2018, but it's worth remembering that Audi has been making big, comfortable and spacious premium estate cars for decades.
 Arguably a superior machine to the Audi A6 saloon on which it's based, as this Audi A6 Avant review will show."

-Audi A6 Avant Review 2023: front three quarter photo of the Audi A6 Avant
+Audi A6 Avant Review 2024: front three quarter photo of the Audi A6 Avant

-The Audi A6 Avant combines all the qualities you expect from the brand - sharp design, a high quality feel, plenty of technology and a strong choice of engines - and wraps it into a practical estate car body.
+The Audi A6 Avant combines all the qualities you expect from the brand - sharp design, a high quality feel, plenty of technology, and a strong choice of engines - and wraps it into a practical estate car body.
 It's the fact that it is such a strong performer in so many areas that makes it such an appealing choice in a segment with some very strong competition."

 The Avant is more than simply a saloon with a longer load-carrying rear end.
 Its lines are natural and very distinct from the four-door, particularly the sweep of the rear end, which has more than a hint of coupe about it.
 The eyebrows of antiques dealers may furrow when they consider how to load in that big, bulky cabinet from the 1850's, but most owners won’t bother as they’re not buying this car for maximum load capacity.